GravityPDF/gravity-pdf-documentation/docs/v6/extensions/previewer-add-on.md

 }, 10, 5 );
 ```

-### Hooks

 #### Javascript

 These hooks can be used to change the how the Previewer field functions in the form.
 The Javascript code needs to be included on the same page as your form.
-A really quick way to apply them is to add a HTML field to your chosen form and then wrap the code inside `<script type="text/javascript"></script>` tags.
+A really quick way to apply them is to add a HTML field to your chosen form and then place the code inside `<script type="text/javascript"></script>` tags.

 ##### gfpdf_previewer_field_settings